leostat/Necurity.co.uk/netsec/_posts/2013-08-22-redhat_spacewalk_tutorial.md

 </p>

 <p>
 You are also able to push your own RPMS to the repositories.
 The command <a href="https://fedorahosted.org/spacewalk/wiki/UploadFedoraContent#rhnpush">rhn_push</a> can be used.
-This is useful for adding applications that are either internally generated, pre-downloaded packages such as those on the install media,or are not available through standard repositories such as Nessus
+This is useful for adding applications that are either internally generated, pre-downloaded packages such as those on the install media,or are not available through standard repositories such as Nessus.
+First we need to create a mount point for the ISO and then push the RPM's to the server.
 </p>

 {%highlight bash%}
+# Mount the Iso
+mkdir /var/distro-trees/centos6-64 -p
+chmod 755 /var/
+chmod 755 /var/distro-trees/
+chmod 755 /var/distro-trees/centos6-64/
+mount -o rw,loop CentOS-6.6-x86_64-bin-DVD1.iso /var/distro-trees/centos6-64/
+# Grab the server cert so we can push RPMs
+wget https://spacewalk.h1.lg.lc/pub/RHN-ORG-TRUSTED-SSL-CERT -O /usr/share/rhn/RHN-ORG-TRUSTED-SSL-CERT --no-check-certificate
+# Push the RPMS
-/usr/bin/rhnpush -v --channel=$Channel_name --server=https://localhost/APP --dir=.
+/usr/bin/rhnpush -v --channel=centos6-x86_64 --server=https://localhost/APP --dir="/var/distro-trees/centos6-64/Packages"
+# At this point it is worth pushing the spacewalk client certificate to a repo as well so it can be installed at kickstart / register time
 {%endhighlight%}

 <h3>Activation Keys</h3>
 <p>
-To be able to register clients to the server an activation key needs creating.
+To be able to register clients to the server an activation key needs creating (unless you used the common-channels command then its allready done).
 These keys allow clients access to the different functions of Spacewalk, when creating the key you have the option of creating a universal default key which will be used in the case of a key not being provided when registering clients.
 You are also able to set a maximum number of times each key can be used.
 To create a new key navigate to the system tab, then under activation keys the option create new key
 </p>

 <p>
 Activation keys can also be used to automatically install software on systems, and add configuration management.
 These are one of the many ways Spacewalk offers the grouping of servers.
+You tie the activation key to a PC through either kickstart's or registering a existing system/
 </p>